The library

 Section titled “What a toolkit’s detail page tells you”Click any tile to see the detail page.
 It covers:

 - What it does.
-A short essay on the use case.
+A short description of the use case.

 - What it adds.
-The specific sidebar entries, playbooks, goals, and entity types.
+The specific sidebar entries, playbooks, entity types, widgets.

 - What it requires.
 Any external services you’d need (a Stripe account, a Calendar integration, etc.).